 Cited By & Related Articles (2:06): Also covered on the previous page, but worth reviewing again here.
-Use the "Cited by" feature to locate articles that cited one you're using for your research. . . also called "citation chaining."
-This is a great way to get a sense of the scholarly conversation that's unfolding around the sources you're using, a concept we discuss more in-depth in the "Scholarship as Conversation" section of this book.
-"Related articles" is a similar idea based more on recommendation than direct citation, but it's still a useful way to locate relevant sources.
+Use the "Cited by" feature to locate articles that cited one you're using for your research... also called "citation chaining."
+This is a great way to get a sense of the scholarly conversation that's unfolding around the sources you're using, which is a concept we discuss more in-depth in the "Scholarship as Conversation" section of this book.
+Related articles is similar idea based more on recommendation than direct citation, but it's still a useful way to located relevant sources.